Loqq57/Configuring-a-Virtual-machine-and-Remote-desktop-RDP-access/README.md

 </p>

 <h1>Configuring a Virtual machine and Remote desktop (RDP) access</h1>
-This tutorial outlines the system and usage surrounding Remote Desktop protocol usage.<br />
+This tutorial will guide you through setting up a virtual machine in Azure and using RDP, highlighting the key capabilities of Remote Desktop Protocol in action.<br />

 <h2>Environments and Technologies Used</h2>